Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Model Application

-The training loss and validation loss are shown in Figure~\ref{pitch_distb_AE_loss}.
+The training loss and validation loss are shown in \fig~\ref{pitch_distb_AE_loss}.
 The validation loss is calculated every $10$ epochs in order to save computational time.
+In machine learning, each epoch corresponds to one complete iteration over the training dataset during model optimization.
 We can observe that both the training loss and the validation loss decrease as the epoch increases, which shows that the model is not overfitting and will have good generalization behavior because the validation dataset consists of all the unseen vorticity snapshots.
 Based on this loss profile, we use the model generated at the $5000$th epoch to do further study.
 For reference, the PA-AE training in this case takes approximately $50$ hours on an NVIDIA A100 GPU card.